bradleeharr/portfolio/src/content/blog-post-1.md

 You should then be able to visit the sample page at http://localhost:8000/

 Now that a new gatsby project is set up, the next step is to edit the configuration files, add markdown pages, and create a javascript template:
+You should have a suitable text editor program, like [Visual Studio Code](https://code.visualstudio.com/).

 * **3. Configuring gatsby-config.js**
 The gatsby-config.js should be stored in the root of your new project directory.
 Edit this file